Asymptotic behaviour for a class of non-monotone delay differential systems with applications: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by Funda\c c\~ao para a Ci\^encia e a Tecnologia under project UID/MAT/04561/2013 (T. Faria) and by Ministerio de Econom\'\i a y Competitividad under project MTM2015-66330, and the European Commission under project H2020-MSCA-ITN-2014 (R. Obaya and A.~M. Sanz).
+This work was partially supported by Funda\c c\~ao para a Ci\^encia e a Tecnologia under project UID/MAT/\-04561/2013 (T. Faria) and by Ministerio de Econom\'\i a y Competitividad under project MTM2015\--66330, and the European Commission under project H2020-MSCA-ITN-2014 (R. Obaya and A.~M. Sanz).\\ The authors are very grateful to the referee, whose careful reading and valuable comments led to significant improvements of the manuscript.